jmacenka/example-setup-iot/deployment_automation/README.md

 To run the deployment peform the following steps:

-1. Make sure you have the require dependencies installed on your machine
+1. Make sure you have the require dependencies installed on your local machine as it will have to perform the terraform and ansible commands through an SSH pipeline
    - [SSH](https://docs.microsoft.com/de-de/windows-server/administration/openssh/openssh_install_firstuse) (only required on Windows as Linux and Mac usually come with essential CLI-tools preinstalled)
    - [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
    - [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)